Asian Americans grieve, organize in wake of Atlanta attacks

-Asian Americans were already worn down by a year of pandemic-fueled racist attacks when a white gunman was charged with attacking three Atlanta-area massage parlors and killing eight people, most of them Asian women.
+Asian Americans were already worn down by a year of pandemic-fueled racist attacks when a white gunman was charged with killing eight people, most of them Asian women, at three Atlanta-area massage businesses.

-Many were also outraged that the suspect, 21-year-old Robert Aaron Long, was not immediately charged with hate crimes.
-Authorities said Long told police the attack was not racially motivated, and he claimed that he targeted the spas because of a “sex addiction.”
-Six of the seven slain women were identified as Asian.
+Many also were outraged that the suspect, 21-year-old Robert Aaron Long, was not immediately charged with hate crimes.
+Authorities said Long told them the attack was not racially motivated and claimed that he targeted the spas because of a sex addiction.
+Six of the seven slain women were of Asian descent.

 Being Asian American herself, Huang said the shootings felt personal.
 She is worried that not classifying the attack as a hate crime will “absolutely discourage others from coming forward and seeking help.”

-The remark “appeared to be trying to explain and justify” the suspect’s actions.
-“Hopefully it was a misstatement,” Huang said.
+The remark “appeared to be trying to explain and justify” the suspect's actions, Huang said.
+"Hopefully it was a misstatement.”

+Cherokee County sheriff’s Capt.
+Jay Baker, whose remarks drew outrage, was replaced Thursday as spokesman for the case.
+The sheriff's office said it regrets any “heartache” caused by his words and that “they were not intended to disrespect any of the victims, the gravity of this tragedy or express empathy or sympathy for the suspect."

+It also emerged that a Facebook account tied to Baker promoted a T-shirt with racist language about China and the coronavirus last year.
+The account was deleted Wednesday night.

 Mahmood said Asian American business owners in the Atlanta area were already fearful because of incidents like graffiti and break-ins.
 The shootings will raise that worry to new heights.